Phil Uipi: Career

 Prior to attending law school, Uipi started his career selling real estate.
 In part, he held this job while his wife went to college to get a degree in accounting.
 Four years after she graduated he then went to law school.
 When he was admitted to the Utah Bar in 1986 he became the first Tongan attorney in the state.
 Uipi continued his real estate work with a focus on investment, purchasing and managing a number of properties.
 Since a good deal of the legal work he did was pro bono, Uipi reported that his real estate career funded his legal career.

 He served as a Republican in the state legislature from 1991 to 1994, during which he was chair of the Judiciary Committee.

 In 1992, Uipi returned to Tonga to attend the National Conference on the Tongan Constitution and Democracy, chaired by pro-democracy movement leader Father Selwyn 'Akau'ola.
 Police met him at the airport, however, and placed Uipi and his wife back on the plane on which they had arrived and returned them to the US.

 In 2014 the U.S. Commission on Civil Rights appointed Uipi to the Utah State Advisory Committee.

+Personal life

+His nephew Doug Fiefia was elected to the Utah House of Representatives in 2024.